brianfrankcooper/YCSB/jdbc/README.md

 java -cp YCSB_HOME/jdbc-binding/lib/jdbc-binding-0.4.0.jar:mysql-connector-java-5.1.37-bin.jar com.yahoo.ycsb.db.JdbcDBCreateTable -P testworkload -P db.properties -n usertable
 ```

-Hint: you need to include your Driver jar in the classpath as well as specify your loading options via a workload file, jdbc connection information, and a table name with ```-n```.
+Hint: you need to include your Driver jar in the classpath as well as specify your loading options via a workload file, JDBC connection information, and a table name with ```-n```.

 Simply executing the JdbcDBCreateTable class without any other parameters will print out usage information.